Getting Started with Universal Search and Browse on Fire TV

 Title might be the only data available to Amazon for matching.
 If you include a

 ReleaseYear, the content's

 MiniSeries, or any other unambiguous metadata value, you will increase the chance of Amazon achieving a high-confidence match when a customer searches or browses for that content.

-Fire TV's home screen also includes rows such as "Featured Movies" and "Featured TV" (among other curated lists) with a rotating selection of works.
+Fire TV's home screen also includes rows such as "Featured Movies", "Featured TV", and "Featured Content In This App" (among other curated lists) with a rotating selection of works.
 Only catalog-integrated content is eligible to be included in these featured rows.

 When a customer selects a title from the search results, the content details page appears.
 Below the content, customers can see the different ways to watch the content.
 The viewing option highlighted in orange is referred to as the "Buy Box."